ait-crypto/kms-sdn-agent-interface-specification/readme.md

 q) Quantum channel, typically optical fiber.

 As it becomes apparent from this list, the KMS to SDN-Agent interface lacks clear specification by ETSI GS QKD or any other organization.
-Therefore, AIT developed a simple API with the goal of being simplistic enough to have a low barrier for adaption and provide a feature set, which satisfies the requirements of an SDN managed QKDN.
+Therefore, AIT developed a simple API with a low barrier for adaption and a feature set which satisfies the requirements of a SDN-managed QKDN.

 An earlier version of this API was developed together with Universidad Politécnica de Madrid (UPM), Nextworks and Telefonica within the scope of the [DISCRETION project](https://discretion-eu.com/).